-Have a budget, staff or facilities to process complaints or to conduct educational or affirmative action programs;
+(3) Have a budget, staff or facilities to process complaints or to conduct educational, diversity or equity programs;

-Have power and authority to grant relief from a discriminatory act or practice, to issue and enforce or seek enforcement in courts of competent jurisdiction of its regulations, orders, recommendations, or conclusions or to conduct activities consonant with the purposes of the Association ;
+(4) Have power and authority to grant relief from a discriminatory act or practice, to issue and enforce or seek enforcement in courts of competent jurisdiction of its regulations, orders, recommendations, or conclusions or to conduct activities consonant with the purposes of the Association;

-a copy of the statutes creating and affecting such agency and any amendments or changes thereto;
+a. a copy of the statutes creating and affecting such agency;

-the names of its commissioners and staff and the official electronic mail address for the member agency;
+b. the names and titles of its commissioners and staff, and the official electronic mail address and website link for the member agency;